safurrier/Supervised-Learning-Reproducible-Analysis-Example/README.md

 on supervised learning.
 End analysis for the results can be found in the root folder under 'analysis.pdf'.

-This example takes two well known machine learning datasets from the UCI machine learning lab repository and examines the performance of five well known supervised learning models.
-The datasets provide contrasting problems: one a high dimensional, low signal dataset with continuous features (madelon) and the other a low dimensional, high signal dataset with multi-level categoric data.
+This example takes datasets from the
+UCI machine learning lab repository and examines the performance of five well known supervised learning models.
+The datasets provide contrasting problems: one a high dimensional, low signal dataset with continuous features (madelon) and the other a low dimensional, high signal dataset with multi-level categoric data (cars).

 The five algorithms examined are: